Before you started blossoming, your Dad knew what was coming

-There’s actually two flavours of M&Ms at fault.
+There are actually two flavors of M&Ms at fault.

 - Men and Mothers